Geetima2021/RISC-V-Myth-workshop/README.md

 ## Validity

 Validity is another feature in TL verilog which is asserted if a particular transactions in a pipeline is valid or true.
 A new scope, called “when” scope is introduced for this and it is denoted as `?$valid`.
-This new scope has many advantages - easier design, cleaner debug, better error chacking and automated clock gating.
+This new scope has many advantages - easier design, cleaner debug, better error checking and automated clock gating.
 The snapshot of a validity introduced in 2 cycle calculator is as shown below.

 ![validity](https://user-images.githubusercontent.com/63381455/123520842-8520e800-d6d0-11eb-88e4-a2e78a1b450d.png)